Golf Tutorials

 "Tempo" isn't just about how fast or slow you move the club, it's about the ratio of time your backswing takes compared to your downswing.
 For decades, golf coaches and professionals have observed a consistent rhythm among the best players in the world.
 This is often described as a 3:1 ratio - the backswing takes three times longer than the downswing.
 A tour pro might take 0.75 seconds on the backswing and 0.25 seconds on the downswing.

 Someone like Fred Couples, famous for his buttery-smooth swing, might feel slow but his downswing is still incredibly fast.
-On the other end, a player with a quicker tempo like Jon Rahm still maintains that syrupy transition at the top.
+On the other end, a player with a quicker tempo like Jon Rahm still maintains that smooth transition at the top.
 The common denominator is this 3-to-1 relationship.
 Their backswing sets the rhythm, allowing them to gather themselves before unleashing a powerful, sequenced downswing.

 The key takeaway is this: you gain control from a seemingly "slower" takeaway and transition.
 Slowing down your tempo is about giving your backswing enough time to complete.
 This allows for a smooth, unhurried change of direction at the top, which in turn lets your hips, torso, and arms fire in the correct sequence for a powerful and consistent strike.